-Located in the heart of downtown Bellevue, 888 Bellevue is a newly finished mixed-use 20 story high-rise with territorial views overlooking the city.
-This project features a four-story tall inset over the vehicular entrance which creates opportunities for fresh air and sunlight in the first four levels of the building’s corridors.
+Located in the heart of downtown Bellevue, 888 Bellevue is a mixed-use, 20 story high-rise with territorial views overlooking the city.
+This project features a four-story tall inset over the vehicular entrance, which creates opportunities for fresh air and sunlight in the first four levels of the building’s corridors.

 888 108th Ave NE Bellevue, WA

 High-Rise, Mixed-Use Residential

 street edge Response